 \textbf{Challenges.} We highlight three main challenges in neural operator synthesis that distinguish it from traditional program synthesis.
 First, with traditional program synthesis, the loop nest (e.g., \cref{list:halide-example}) can be enumerated with bottom-up search, building the coordinate expressions from the atoms such as iterators and constants~\cite{gulwani2017program}.
-The main issue of this generic approach is the difficulty of ensuring \emph{high quality} for NN operators, due to the lack of high-level semantics.
-For example, if we fill the indices of \texttt{input} with all 0s, all other elements would be discarded, which is not at all reasonable.
+The main issue with this generic approach is the difficulty of ensuring \emph{high quality} for NN operators, due to the lack of high-level semantics.
+For example, if we fill the indices of \texttt{input} with all 0s, all the other elements would be discarded, which is not at all reasonable.
 An NN operator is usually expected to satisfy certain properties, such as differentiability, full utilization of input data elements, etc., so that it can be trained in an NN model and achieve good accuracy.
-Encoding such constraints into inputs to an SMT solver may be possible, but would be too slow and expensive when searching over a huge number of operator candidates.
+Encoding such constraints as inputs to an SMT solver may be possible, but would be too slow when searching over many operator candidates.

-Second, a major issue of exploring the search space is \emph{redundant operators}, which exhibit the same or \emph{similar} semantics and show similar quality and performance.
-For example, in integer arithmetic, there is an identity \texttt{B*i/(B*C)=B*(i/C)}.
+Second, a major issue of exploring the search space is \emph{redundant operators}, which exhibit the same or \emph{similar} semantics and consequently show similar quality and performance.
+For example, in integer arithmetic, there is an identity \texttt{(B*i)\%(B*C)=B*(i\%C)}.
 Our synthesis needs to skip these equivalent coordinate expressions.
-Moreover, even inequivalent expressions can induce similar computation: consider iterators \texttt{i}, \texttt{j} with domains \texttt{B}, \texttt{K} where $\texttt{B} > \texttt{C} \gg \texttt{K}$, then \texttt{(i+j)/C=i/C} holds for almost every point.
-Traditionally, the redundancy can be handled with term rewrite systems~\cite{newcomb2020verifying} and equality saturation~\cite{eqsat-opt}, but this slows down the search, and also cannot prune away inequivalent but similar expressions.
+Moreover, even inequivalent expressions can induce similar computations: considering iterators \texttt{i}, \texttt{j} with domains \texttt{B}, \texttt{K} where $\texttt{B} > \texttt{C} \gg \texttt{K}$, then \texttt{(i+j)/C=i/C} holds for almost every point.
+Traditionally, the redundancy can be handled with term rewrite systems~\cite{newcomb2020verifying} and equality saturation~\cite{eqsat-opt}, but this slows down the search, and cannot prune away inequivalent but similar expressions.

 Third, conventional program synthesis has developed multiple approaches to guide the synthesis with user-provided specifications to eliminate illegal candidates~\cite{gulwani2017program}.
 With neural operators, the only correctness constraint is that the input and output tensor shapes must match with those specified by the model.
 However, under the aforementioned quality constraints, the domains of coordinate expressions cannot be freely altered to match the input and output shapes, making randomly sampled operators almost always illegal in terms of tensor shapes.
 Thus, we need a specially designed novel approach to \emph{guide the synthesis process}.